top of page

 • Black Socks - crew length or higher

-• Gloves (white in color, FOR WIND PLAYERS ONLY)
+• Gloves (white, FOR WIND PLAYERS ONLY)

-• Gloves (tan in color, FOR COLOR GUARD ONLY)
+• Gloves (tan, FOR COLOR GUARD ONLY)

 DAUPHIN COUNTY TECHNICAL SCHOOL STUDENTS